-RAID 0 and RAID 1 Volume Set can be used immediately after the creation.
-But the RAID 3, 5 and 6 Volume Sets must be initialized to generate the parity.
-In the Background Mode initialization, the initialization proceeds as a background task, the Volume Set is fully accessible for system reads and writes.
-The operating system can instantly access to the newly created Volume Sets without waiting for the initialization to be completed.
+RAID 0 Volume Set can be used immediately after the creation.
+But the RAID 1, RAID 1+0, RAID 3 and 5 Volume Sets must be initialized to generate the stripes and/or parity.
+In the Background Mode initialization, the initialization proceeds as a background task, and the Volume Set is fully accessible for system reads and writes.
+The operating system can have instant access to the newly created Volume Sets without waiting for the initialization to be completed.
 One disadvantage of this is that the initialization process takes longer time.
 In Foreground Mode initialization, the initialization process is faster but must be completed first before the Volume Set is ready for system access.